Where is a pinched nerve in the lower back?

 Laser Spine Institute’s minimally invasive spine surgery, performed in our state-of-the-art outpatient centers, offers our patients less risk of complication and a shorter recovery period compared to traditional open back procedures.^

-To learn more, contact our dedicated team of Spine Care Consultants today for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.
+To learn more, contact our dedicated team of Patient Empowerment Consultants today for a no-cost MRI review* to determine if you may be a candidate for one of our procedures.